Adult Learners (Nontraditional Students)

 Administration North, Room 205, (501) 916-6480, ualr.edu/studyabroad

-Study abroad at UA Little Rock offers you a unique and valuable experience—the opportunity not only to study but also to immerse yourself in another country and culture, thus expanding your view of the world.
+The Study abroad program at UA Little Rock offers you a unique and valuable experience—the opportunity not only to study but also to immerse yourself in another country and culture, thus expanding your view of the world.
 While working to fulfill major and minor coursework requirements, you also have an unparalleled opportunity to acquire firsthand knowledge of another culture, develop or improve fluency in another language, and gain a global perspective.
 Your time abroad will be full of vivid and amazing experiences that you will remember for the rest of your life, no matter where you choose to go.
 Our students have traveled the world, from Austria and China to Costa Rica and Spain.
 The photo opportunities are just part of the big picture – UA Little Rock students are interacting with other cultures, immersing themselves, and picking up the skills necessary to thrive in an increasingly interconnected world.
 For more information call (501) 916-6480 or visit the website.

 Student Services Center, Room 315, (501) 916-3198, Website